PyMite6941/Advanced-Calculator/README.md

 # Advanced-Calculator
-This is a very advanced Math Calculator
+This Calculator has many functions that I will soon write down here